cchanging/asterinas/docs/src/to-contribute/boterinas.md

 ## Introduction

-`@boterinas` is a general-purpose bot designed for a wide variety of tasks in Asterinas.
+`@boterinas` is a general-purpose bot designed for a wide variety of tasks in Astros.
 It streamlines maintenance tasks to enhance workflow efficiency.

 Commands are issued by writing comments that start with the text `@boterinas`.
 The available commands depend on which repository you are using.
-The main Asterinas repository contains a `triagebot.toml` file where you can see which features are enabled.
+The main Astros repository contains a `triagebot.toml` file where you can see which features are enabled.

 Commands for GitHub issues or pull requests should be issued by writing `@boterinas` followed by the command anywhere in the comment.
 Note that `@boterinas` will ignore commands in Markdown code blocks, inline code spans, or blockquotes.
 You can enter multiple `@boterinas` commands in a single comment.